pivotal/docs-tap/install-components.md

 3. Perform one of the following actions to give developers namespace-level access and view access to appropriate cluster-level resources:

-    > **Note:** Admin permissions are required to apply the following bindings.
-    > However, to see the effects of RBAC after the bindings are applied, you must log in as a
-    > non-administrator user, such as a developer.

-    * Use the [`tanzu rbac`](authn-authz/binding.html) plug-in to grant `app-viewer` or `app-editor` roles to an identity provider group by running:
+    * Use the `tanzu rbac` plug-in to grant `app-viewer` and `app-editor` roles to an identity provider group by running:

         ```console
         tanzu rbac binding add -g GROUP-FOR-APP-VIEWER -n YOUR-NAMESPACE -r app-viewer